webaudiomodules/sdk-parammgr/README.md

 > If one parameter name appears in both `paramsConfig` and `internalParamsConfig`, the mapping will be created automatically if it is not declared explicitly in the `paramsMapping`.

-> Dynamically change the `paramsMapping` is possible using the `setParamsMapping` method.
+> Dynamically changing the `paramsMapping` is possible using the `setParamsMapping` method.

 > For example:
 ```JavaScript